Cghlewis/data-mgmt-ed-research-book/_book/07-style-guide.md

 - Keep redundant metadata in the file name
   - This reduces confusion if you ever move a file to a different folder or send a file to a collaborator.
 It also makes your files searchable.
     - For example, always put the data collection wave in a file name, even if the file is currently housed in a specific wave folder.
 Or always put the project name in the file name, even if the file is currently housed in a project folder.
-- Do not use `\` in dates.
-The backslash can cause confusion for machines which often read them as a separator in file paths, or as an escape character.
-Format dates in one of two ways:
+- Do not use `/` in dates and format them consistently.
+It is beneficial to format dates using the ISO 8601 standard in one of these two ways:
     - `YYYY-MM-DD` or `YYYYMMDD`
-    - While the first format adds more characters to your variable names, it also may be clearer for users to interpret.
-Either of these date formats will be sortable
+    - While the first way adds more characters to your variable names, it also may be clearer for users to interpret.
+Either of these date formats will sortable.
 - When versioning your files, pick a format and add it to your style guide.
   - If you plan to version using a number, consider left padding with 0 before single digit numbers to keep the file name the same length as it grows (`v01`, `v02`).
   - As mentioned in our chapter on documentation, it is possible to version programatically using tools like Git and GitHub.
 However, these tools are not always practical for education research.
 A more practical means of versioning may be to manually version files and track changes in a [changelog](#change).